olaven/exam-PG5100/README.md

 requirements are conflicting.
 My assumption is that the user should be able to update their ranking-score / comment.
 I deem this to be more important because it is a later requirement.
+4. The assignments says that the backend has to be configured with `ddl-auto: validate`.
+I have done this.
+However, when turning "validate" on in the local frontend-tests (i.e. those run i local chrome), I got a lot of conflicts with postgres-syntax when setting the same thing up for Docker. `application-test.yaml` is therefore still on "create-drop".
+My assumption is that this is fine because:
+    * "validate" is a requirement on the backend (R1)
+    * frontend-tests run in docker (`application-dockertest.yaml`) are set to "validate".
+This means that all tests (both frontend and backend) are run with "validate" eventually anyways.

 ## Extras
 * The app has support for admin-users